samskivert/ios-scala-demo/README.md

 ### Don't use JDK classes

 [ikvm-monotouch] uses a hacked up version of OpenJDK where 90% of the crap from the JDK was excised to get things working with the limited CLR profile made available by MonoTouch.
-This means you flat out cannot use things like `java.net` or most of `java.nio`, and there's no bundled implementation of CORBA or LDAP or any of the other two dozen random bits of enterprise crap that Sun/Oracle has piled in there over the years.
+This means you cannot use things like `java.net` or most of `java.nio`, and there's no bundled implementation of CORBA or LDAP or any of the other two dozen random bits of enterprise crap that Sun/Oracle has piled in there over the years.
 By extension, anything in Scala that builds on those bits is not going to work.
-You're probably not planning on writing an enterprise web server for the iPhone, but you should still bear in mind that you're not in Kansas any more.
+You're probably not planning on writing an enterprise web server for the iPhone, but you should still bear in mind that you're not in Kansas anymore.

 Some of the JDK stuff *does* work, but that still doesn't mean that you should use it.
 Using something like `java.io.File` means that you're using IKVM's implementation of Java files on top of